Friday, October 19, 2012

 Bunnies are adorable, affectionate and highly entertaining to watch.
 They also behave like very inquisitive toddlers who don’t understand what “NO” means.
 You see bunnies, like most animals, are born with certain inherent instincts that drive their behavior and ensure that they stay alive in the wild.
 Just because they are in the save confines of your house and domesticated doesn’t mean that those instincts will automatically disappear and this I had to learn the hard way.
 You see in the wild bunnies chew on roots to make sure that their burrows are clear and accessible and, coincidentally, in your house electrical cables appear very similar to roots to baby bunnies.
 To make a long story short, in the week that we have had our bunnies we have lost an iPhone charger’s cable and the iPad’s charger also due to its cable being chewed off.

 Understandably, we were a tad tardy with bunny proofing our house and we paid the price for that.
-Having learned a couple of expensive lessons in keeping bunnies 101 the house is now semi bunny proved.
-At the moment we are in the process of potty training our bunnies, and this is easier said than done.
+Having learned a couple of expensive lessons in keeping bunnies 101 the house is now bunny proved.
+We also had to potty training our bunnies.
 They can be trained to use a litter box but first you have to figure out which corner(s) in the room they are in they prefer to pee in.
 Bunnies are clean animals and are very specific regarding their toilet habits (not much unlike myself with reference to bathrooms).
 They like to poop while eating and they like eating a lot so they poop a lot.
-If they decided they like a specific litter box they will use it, but if any other animal use their litter box (ie one of our five cats) they will no longer make of use it.
+If they decided they like a specific litter box they will use it, but if any other animal use their litter box (ie one of our four cats) they will no longer make of use it.
 This is a problem.

-Speaking of our 5 cats, Boris the youngest of the five have decided from day one that Alexei and Alina are his pets.
-He spends the majority of his time hovering over the bunnies and he watches them like a hawk.
+Speaking of our 4 cats, Boris the youngest of the four decided from day one that Alexei and Alina were his pets.
+He spend the majority of his time hovering over the bunnies and he watched them like a hawk.
 The fact that they are playful and likes playing with him has really helped them bond.
 Unfortunately for Boris the bunnies have the energy level of an atomic bomb and they rarely stop hopping around and playing.
 This has caused a very exhausted Boris to, from time-to-time, go and hide to get a moment’s rest and peace and quiet.
 The bunnies adore Boris and he adores them and watching them interact in the way they do is really sweet and heart warming.

 Till next time.